 P.S.
 When I approached my parents for help for the first time in my 2nd year of university this happened.

 Sharing what I learned makes those 10 years worth it

 Do you think your daughter has an eating disorder?
 Have you approached her?
 What worked?
 What didn’t work?

 Here’s a powerful story about a parent-child relationship and overcoming obstacles together.
-While it doesn’t focus on the topic of whether or not your daughter has an eating disorder, it’s inspiring to see the potential you have to build a healthy relationship with your son or daughter and a great example of how being honest can break down barriers.
+While it doesn’t focus on the topic of whether or not your daughter has an eating disorder, it’s inspiring to see the potential you have to build a healthy relationship with your son or daughter.
+It’s also a great example of how being honest can break barriers.